-- What was your earliest ambition?
+What was your earliest ambition?

-- What prompted you to write The Salt Fix?
+What prompted The Salt Fix?

-When I was working as a community pharmacist, my patients kept telling me that their doctors had diagnosed them with high blood pressure and told them to remove all the salt from their diet.
+When I was working as a community pharmacist, patients kept telling me that their doctors had diagnosed them with high blood pressure and told them to remove all the salt from their diet.
 The problem was that after they did this they felt like crap.
 They were having muscle spasms, muscle cramps, heart palpitations, fatigue, dizziness, especially when standing from a seated position.
 I saw firsthand how the low-salt advice was wrecking the quality of life of my patients.

-- How is the book doing?
+How is the book doing?